elnagne/Eventual/README.md

 This project uses git flow to organize project contribution.

+We will name of branches feature- followed by the title of the feature.
+For example: feature-signup

 We will be using Jira to track team tickets and issues.

 When a member of our team finishes a feature they will make a pull request using the branch they created for their feature.
 Then during a team meeting the team will review the pull request together to ensure that it runs correctly with the rest of the project.